Overview

 Debugging and Validation Features

-Although both TMS are at top of its game, GTM does have an edge in its debugging (QA) and validation capabilities over Adobe Launch.
+Although both TMS are at the top of their game, GTM does have an edge in its debugging (QA) and validation capabilities over Adobe Experience Platform Data Collection.

-GTM, unlike Adobe Launch, has the capability to preview your tagging setup directly from the UI; therefore, you will have more control over the QA of events and variables firing on each web interaction.
-On the other hand, Adobe Launch relies on browser debuggers such as Adobe Experience Cloud Debugger, which has limited capabilities on how deep you can get into each data element, rules, or triggers that fire on various web interactions.
+GTM, unlike Adobe Experience Platform Data Collection, can preview your tagging setup directly from the UI; therefore, you will have more control over the QA of events and variables firing on each web interaction.
+On the other hand, Adobe Experience Platform Data Collection relies on browser debuggers such as Adobe Experience Cloud Debugger, which has limited capabilities on how deep you can get into each data element, rules, or triggers that fire on various web interactions.

 Privacy and Consent Management Controls

-Another key difference between the two TMS is that GTM has the ability to integrate directly with your Consent Management tool like CookieBOT and create pre-built conditions in your tag’s configuration to ensure that tags are fired only after consent management approval.
-At the time of this article, this isn’t a directly integrated feature provided by Adobe Launch.
+Another key difference between the two TMS is that GTM can integrate directly with your Consent Management tool like CookieBOT and create pre-built conditions in your tag’s configuration to ensure that tags are fired only after consent management approval.
+At the time of this article, this isn’t a directly integrated feature provided by Adobe Experience Platform Data Collection.

-Given the increasing importance to maintain consent management protocols for GDPR and ITP (amongst others), this direct integration can also be a key differentiating factor for choosing between the two tag management systems.
+Given the increasing importance of maintaining consent management protocols for GDPR and ITP (amongst others), this direct integration can also be a key differentiating factor for choosing between the two tag management systems.

 Testing Solutions